(2+1)d Lattice Models and Tensor Networks for Gapped Phases with Categorical Symmetry: Summary of General Construction and Examples

 The symmetry of the gauged model is described by the fusion 2-category ${}_A (2\Vec_G)_A$.
 See section~\ref{sec: Symmetry of the gauged model} for more details on this symmetry category.
 The symmetry operators on the lattice will be briefly summarized in section~\ref{sec: Symmetry Operators}.

 \paragraph{A Remark on the Choice of Representatives.} We note that the gauged model defined above depends on the choice of representatives of right $H$-cosets in $G$.
 From a gauge-theoretical perspective, this dependence originates from the gauge fixing; see the next subsection for more details.
 Similarly, the explicit forms of the symmetry operators also depend on the choice of representatives, although the symmetry category does not.
-Nevertheless, we expect that the phase of the gauged model does not depend on the choice of representatives as long as the symmetry is taken into account.\footnote{This is possible because both the model and the symmetry operators depend on the choice of representatives.} The isomorphism between two models with different choices of representatives is discussed around \eqref{eq: choice of rep} in the context of general fusion surface models.
+The gauged models for different choices of representatives are isomorphic to each other.
+The isomorphism between two models with different choices of representatives is discussed around \eqref{eq: choice of rep} in the context of general fusion surface models.